Skip to main content

 Habit Tracker

 I built a simple but effective habit tracker using a Notion database with checkbox properties.
+Nothing fancy.
+That's the point.

 Habit Database Properties